Leah J. Dickstein: Career

 After interning in Louisville, Dickstein took off six months to have a second son before returning to the University of Louisville School of Medicine as a professor.
 She established the first University of Louisville student mental health service in 1975 before it was eliminated six years later.
 In spite of its dismantlement, she established a health-awareness laboratory course for freshmen medical students on a volunteer basis and an elective class for sophomores.
 Her concept, the Health Awareness Workshop Program, was recognized in 1987 with the H. Charles Grawemeyer Award for Instructional Development.

 Dickstein was appointed associate dean for Faculty and Student Advocacy from 1989 through 2002 when she retired from full-time employment.
 In her role as associate dean, she designed several elective classes including ones focused on AIDS and substance-abuse education.
 Dickstein was recognized for her efforts in the medical field with the election as president of the American Medical Women's Association in 1992.
+It was during that time that the Leah J. Dickstein, M.D., Award was established by the Association of Women Psychiatrists, to reward female students who embody the features that Dickstein wanted to cultivate.
 During her tenure at Louisville, Dickstein was named to numerous organizations including vice president of the American Psychiatric Association, president of the Association of Women Psychiatrists, and president of the Kentucky Psychiatric Association.
 In 1998, Dickstein was one of five women honored by the Center for Women and Families as a "Woman of Distinction".

 Dickstein died on December 16, 2019, in Cambridge, Massachusetts.